andrej5elin/accelerate_fft/README.rst

     :target: https://codecov.io/gh/andrej5elin/accelerate_fft

 CFFI-based wrapper of Apple's Accelerate (vDSP) FFT routines.
 It implements multiple-signal version of 1D ffts (real and complex) and 2D ffts (real and complex).
-In the current version, the transform is performed over the last (1d fft) axis or the last two (2d fft) axes.
-Therefore, if a different axis or axes are requested, or if input data is not c-contiguous, a full copy of input data is made.

 Note that vDSP's FFT only work for input data of length that is a power of 2, e.g. ...
 256, 512, 1024 ...